Back to Top

 Application Process

-1. Credit students must apply for admission to AACC and identify Surgical Technology A.A.S. as the field of study.
+1. Credit students must apply for admission to AACC, identify Health and Human Services as your field of interest and select Surgical Technology A.A.S. as the field of study.
 The general college application process is further detailed on the credit application page.

 2. To apply to the program, you must submit a completed Surgical Technology application (which can be found on the Health Sciences Applicants page).
-Program applications are accepted on a rolling admission throughout the year.
-The program begins every spring term.
+The program application is available online in May with an application deadline of Aug.
+30. The program begins every spring (January) term.

 3. You can apply to the program only after meeting all academic and admission criteria.
 Know your program's requirements and follow directions carefully (see Admission and Academic Requirements below).